opengamedata/opengamedata-unity/README.md

             "header": "A Survey Header", // text to display at the top of the survey, "pages": [ // array of survey pages
                 {
-                    "items": [ // array of survey questions {
+                    "subheader": "Some Words", // text to display at the top of this survey page, underneath the header "items": [ // array of survey questions {
-                            "prompt": "This is a survey question.
-Can you understand it?", // the displayed question text "responses": [ "Yes", "No", "What?" ] // array of possible responses for the player to pick between
+                            "useVerticalLayout": false, // if set, responses will be laid out vertically (if supported) "prompt": "This is a survey question.
+Can you understand it?", // the displayed question text "responses": [ "Yes", "No", "What?" ], // array of possible responses for the player to pick between
+                            "responseFlags": [ "said-yes", "said-no", "" ] // array of internal flags to set, corresponding to each response. used for selectively skipping pages
+                        }
+                    ]
+                },
+                {
+                    "type": "likert-scales", // page type. custom value, exposed for the purpose of reconfiguring layouts during OnPageLayout
+                    "subheader": "1- Completely False, 5- Definitely True", "skipIf": [ "said-yes", "!said-no" ], // array of internal flags. if any are set (or, if a ! character precedes it, NOT set), this page will be skipped
+                    "items": [
+                        {
+                            "type": "likert",
+                            ...
                         }
                     ]
                 }